Violence against women and girls, housing and homelessness: A joined up strategy

 The Government to:

-Clarify the interaction of the duties in the Domestic Abuse Bill and the existing housing and homelessness duties and make clear in statutory guidance to local authorities that survivors’ self-determined assessments of their needs and risks must guide them.
+Clarify the interaction of the duties in the Domestic Abuse Act and the existing housing and homelessness duties and make clear in statutory guidance to local authorities that survivors’ self-determined assessments of their needs and risks must guide them.

 Make the Universal Credit uplift permanent and provide the current 5-week loan as a grant for survivors of VAWG.